Sanjanadhananjayaa/mslearn-dp100/instructions/01-create-a-workspace.md

 ## Overview

-In this exercise, you will create and explore an Azure Machine Learning workspace.
+In this exercise,you will create and explore an Azure Machine Learning workspace.

 ## Create an Azure Machine Learning workspace